Register an Internship or Co-op for Credit with the Career and Advising Center’s Internship Program

 MIS Internship Requirements (link to department information)

 • To find out who your faculty advisor is, login to Campus Connection and click “Student Self-Service.”
-Your advisor will be listed on that page.
+Your faculty advisor will be listed on that page.
+If you only see your Professional Advisor listed, please reach out to our team.
+You may need to be assigned a faculty advisor.

 Registration Process: